JRRRRRRR/Anime-Database-and-Recommendation-System/README.md

 # App Instruction
 Welcome to try this app yourself.
 Here are some instructions and tips.
 * Download clean datasets from data link in data file, and all python folder
-* Place the dataset in a suitable location and edit the paths on app.py file
 * Launch the app.py using terminal or other software
 * Copy the website link(mostly is http://127.0.0.1:5000/) showing on the output and paste it on your browser

 # Conclusion
 * In the database system, I totally got three dataset.
 However, two of them are having a lot of repeated features.
 At last, I use the dataset from https://www.anime-planet.com/ as the basic one and added more features from the other dataset.
 Also, I scraped more features in this website and added into it.
 * In the recommendation system, I had tried some algorithms(including KNNBasic(), KNNBaseline(), KNNWithMeans(), SVD(), SVDpp(), NMF(), SlopeOne(), CoClustering()) in this recommendation system.
-At last, CoClustering algorithm gave me a best outcome with RMSE 2.854178 and MAE 2.040356 in a rating scale of 10.
+At last, CoClustering algorithm gave me a best outcome with RMSE 2.8484734984857 and MAE 2.04126179225725 in a rating scale of 10.
+What's more, this algorithm gave me the shortest training time which is around 42 seconds.

 # Recommendation
 * For users: